 I wanted to split up my content in a neat and tidy way.
 I realised the easiest way to do this would be to split up my content by category.
-After trying a few plugins to create pages that displayed a list of posts in a category I realised that I needed to approach this another way.

 When making a new post one day I came across a bug in my website.
 I created a new post, attached a featured image, and hit preview.
 I got a messed up page that had two copies of my featured image above the page content.

 The default excerpts in WordPress are, in my opinion, a bit crap.
 All images and subheadings are stripped out and it always stops in the middle of a sentence.
-It also ends in that “[…]” which I don’t like.
+It also ends in that “[…]” which I don’t li.

 I spent the better part of last week improving my blog, and I figured I would write about my experiences.
 WordPress is a great platform and I’m having fun working with it.
-But, like any piece of software, it needs some fine-tuning before it can work the way you want it to.